Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Green Water Footprint

-The green water footprint quantifies the volume of rainwater stored in the soil as moisture and consumed by crops and vegetation through evapotranspiration.
+The green water footprint measures the rainwater held in the soil and used by crops and vegetation through evapotranspiration, the main form of water consumption in rainfed agriculture.

 Global warming